Two pairs and a free, quality eye exam for just $79.95

 Best for: Dr. Teed recommends multifocal contacts for patients who do a lot of computer work.

-Tip: Multifocal lenses are more expensive than monovision lenses.
+Tip: Multifocal contact lenses are more expensive than monovision contact lenses.

 Your optometrist will work with you to tailor your contacts to fit your daily routine.
-During your contact lens exam, [link to article on this topic] be sure you tell your eye doctor about your vision expectations and your lifestyle.
+During your contact lens exam, tell your eye doctor about your vision expectations and your lifestyle.
 This conversation will greatly inform their contact lens recommendations.

 Whichever type you choose, commit to trying them for several days — not just several hours.